-The IRS imposes a federal tax on large gifts, including contributions to a 529 plan.
+The IRS imposes a federal tax on large gifts, including gift contributions to a 529 plan.

-In this article, you’ll learn about the gift tax, how it applies to 529 plans, and what to consider when helping to pay for a loved one’s college education.
+In this article, you’ll learn about the gift tax, how it applies to 529 plans, and what to consider when helping to give the gift of education to a loved one.

 What is the Gift Tax?